clerk67/reference-converter/README.md

   - ACS / WIREY styles are converted to each other, then stylized by Simple Format.

 ## Samples

+The following reference text will be converted to each other and stylized.

 - ACS Style